vipink1203/log-aggregation-tool-comparison/README.md

 # Log Aggregation Tool Comparison

-This repository contains comprehensive research comparing OpenObserve, Vector, and Elastic for log aggregation with S3 as a backend storage solution.
+This repository contains comprehensive research comparing OpenObserve, Vector, Elastic on AWS (OpenSearch Service), and Elastic.co (Elastic Stack) for log aggregation with S3 as a backend storage solution.
 The comparison focuses on features, performance, architecture, and cost-efficiency.

 ## Research Documents